 Sound Transit utilizes a Learning Management System called ST University to provide and track training, and employees are required to complete initial core safety training within 30 days of their start date.
-During the onboarding process, managers are responsible for assigning additional safety trainings for employees based upon their role and potential exposures from their work-related tasks.
+During the onboarding process, managers are responsible for assigning additional safety training for employees based upon their role and potential exposures from their work-related tasks.
 This includes de-escalation training for all operations and maintenance personnel.
 Sound Transit will work with contracted partners to establish training for front-line employees and to confirm training records.

-Sound Transit has committed to having all employees initially trained in the Transportation Safety Institute's SMS Awareness training course available online, and bi-annually thereafter with a ST developed SMS refresher course.
+Sound Transit has committed to having all employees enroll in Building a Culture of Safety: Understanding ST's SMS training course, available online, and bi-annually thereafter.